dinanathsj29/angular-forms-templatedriven-tutorial/README.md

     - By default angular does not track each and every form-controls,  to track repsective field use `ngModel` directive with respective form field
     - Error will generate: <strong>*`ERROR Error: If ngModel is used within a form tag, either the name attribute must be set or the form control must be defined as 'standalone' in ngModelOptions`*</strong>
     - To resolve error we must need to use `name` attribute with every input form-control with `ngModel` : `<input type="text" class="form-control" name="userName" ngModel>`
-        - Check the difference in `userForm.value` object
+        - Check the difference in `user form.value` object
         - Enter data in every form field and again verify `userForm.value`
 - We can collect and `send data to the server by using userForm.value` but the better approach is to bind data to `user defined model` and send model data to the server